huzheng001/stardict-3/doc/README_windows.txt

 gtk
 ----

-You need to install developer packages into "gtk" directory, they can be found at http://www.gimp.org/~tml/gimp/win32/downloads.html
+You need to install developer packages into "msvc_2005\gtk" directory, they can be found at http://www.gimp.org/~tml/gimp/win32/downloads.html

 These packages are needed:
 atk-dev_1.30.0-1_win32.zip